Bias in Large Language Models: Origin, Evaluation, and Mitigation: Intrinsic Bias

-Intrinsic biases are primarily introduced during the training/pre-training stages where models learn patterns and representations from vast corpora.
-These biases can be traced to several aspects of data and model design, which will be outlined below.
+Intrinsic biases are primarily introduced during the training/pretraining stages, where models learn patterns and representations from vast corpora.
+These biases can be traced to several aspects of data and model design, which are outlined below.

-\subsubsection{Bias in training Data}
+\subsection{Bias in Training Data}

-Language models, especially LLMs that are trained on large corpus, usually have intrinsic bias issues, since the training corpora often contains societal biases that are built into the model~\citep{pagano2023bias, ray2023chatgpt, goldfarb2024fairness, goldman2024statistical}.
-These biases are present in several ways shown as follows. \begin{itemize} \item Bias from over-representativeness and under-representativeness: Certain groups, such as gender, age, race, religion, ethnicity, culture, political, or socioeconomic classes, may be under-represented or over-represented in the corpus~\citep{das2024under, alvero2024large}.
+Language models, especially LLMs that are trained on a large corpus, usually have intrinsic bias issues, since the training corpora often contain societal biases that are built into the model~\citep{pagano2023bias, ray2023chatgpt, goldfarb2024fairness, goldman2024statistical}.
+These biases can arise in several ways, as described below. \begin{itemize} \item Bias from over-representativeness and under-representativeness: Certain groups, such as gender, age, race, religion, ethnicity, culture, political, and socioeconomic classes, may be under-represented or over-represented in the corpus~\citep{das2024under, alvero2024large}.
 For example, men might be over-represented in datasets about leadership or science, while women may be more frequently mentioned in caregiving roles~\citep{into2024systematic}, thus leading to biased associations with demographic information.
-Another example is that the Latinx population, especially Mexican-American students, remains underrepresented in U.S. higher education~\citep{alvero2024large}. \item Spatial and Temporal Bias: LLMs trained predominantly on the corpus from certain countries or geographic locations may absorb the cultural norms and values, hence building biases into the underlying LLMs.
+Another example is that the Latinx population, especially Mexican-American students, remains under-represented in U.S. higher education~\citep{alvero2024large}. \item Spatial and temporal bias: LLMs trained predominantly on a corpus from certain countries or geographic locations may absorb the cultural norms and values, hence building biases into the underlying LLMs.
 For instance, a model trained on Western-centric data may have a skewed understanding of non-Western cultures~\citep{ahmadbias, talat2022you, mukherjee2024global, lee2024neural, shi2024culturebank}.
+Prior studies have shown such effects in Arabic contexts, where models may prefer Western-associated entities over Arab ones~\cite{naous2024having}, and in broader multilingual settings, where performance and cultural knowledge vary substantially across under-represented languages and regions~\cite{wang2024not}.
 Similarly, data collected over different periods may reflect outdated societal norms and values.
 LLMs trained on these data may be biased by those outdated norms and values.
 For instance, historical texts may exhibit racist or sexist terminology, which the model may absorb as part of its internal representations~\citep{salinas2023not, bussaja2024evaluating}. \end{itemize}